str00pman/str00pman.github.io/_posts/2022-08-19-chess-puzzle.md

 I've made a puzzle just for you: from the position above, **white to play and win**.

 It is my first puzzle and, honestly, the most beautiful one.
-Tell me in the comment if you found the solution and what's your ELO rating.
+Tell me in the comments if you found the solution and what's your ELO rating.

 --